paulipa/sico-wiki/community-programs.md

 1. Preparations
 1. 101 basic class
 1. Practical examples in fleet

+You will be able to identify the GRIP fleets on our [calendar](https://auth.eve-linknet.com/opcalendar/) with the GRIP tag.

 ## [GRIP: Fleets & PvP](/community-programs/mqp)
 - How to use LinkNet Tools